MACHINE SAFEGUARDING 101

-Approximately 60 percent of all workplace amputations were caused by machinery, such saws, presses, conveyors, milling machines, drill stands, bending, rolling or shaping machines, as well as from powered and non-powered hand tools, and other materials handling activities.
+Approximately 60 percent of all workplace amputations were caused by machinery, such saws, presses, conveyors, milling machines, drill stands, bending, rolling or shaping machines, powered and non-powered hand tools, and other materials handling activities.

 Understanding the mechanical components of machinery and the hazardous mechanical motion that occurs at or near these components in conjunction with machinery operation will help employees avoid injury.

-Primary safeguarding includes control methods that protect (e.g., prevent employee contact with hazardous machine areas) employees from machine hazards through effective machine-guarding techniques.
+Primary safeguarding includes devices and methods that protect (e.g., prevent employee contact with hazardous machine areas) employees from machine hazards.